ChaorongC/MESA/README.md

 # MESA

 <ins>M</ins>ultimodal <ins>E</ins>pigenetic <ins>S</ins>equencing <ins>A</ins>nalysis (MESA) is a flexible and sensitive method of capturing and integrating multimodal epigenetic information of cfDNA using a single experimental assay.
+ # @ Modified by: Chaorong Chen

-For reproducing the major results of the original MESA paper, please refer to this tutorial: https://rpubs.com/LiYumei/926228.
+ # @ Modified time: 2023-02-11 02:27:49e original MESA paper, please refer to this tutorial: https://rpubs.com/LiYumei/926228.

 ## Dependencies
 - Python >=3.6